 However, saying that someone “pisses you off” and getting a UTI/ bladder infection is totally in the realm of your body listening to what you said and manifesting the disease.
 There are all sorts of language triggers if you think about it, and I know I’ve said a whole whack of ’em!
 Here are just a few off the top of my head:

 - My feet are killing me!

 - I’m carrying such a heavy weight!

-- I feel like the have the weight of the world on my shoulders!
+- I feel like I have the weight of the world on my shoulders!